-The four communities studied are: Forsyth County, North Carolina; Jackson, Mississippi; Minneapolis suburbs, Minnesota; and Washington County, Maryland.
-Each community contributes a cohort of 4,000 men and women between the ages of 45 and 64.
+The four communities studied are: Forsyth County, North Carolina; the city of Jackson, Mississippi; selected northwestern suburbs of Minneapolis, Minnesota; and Washington County, Maryland.
+Each community contributes a cohort of approximately 4,000 men and women between the ages of 45 and 64.
 The cohort in Jackson, Mississippi was sampled and recruited to have an all-black population.
-The population size and socio-economic characteristics of the communities are summarized in Table 3.
+The 1980 population size and socio-economic characteristics of the communities are summarized in Table 3.